Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

-In this section, we give a brief review of the modern experimental status of dibaryon resonances and their possible theoretical interpretation.
+In this section, we give a brief review of the modern status of dibaryon resonances, from the experimental and theoretical point of view.
 This is needed to substantiate the dibaryon concept for the $NN$ interaction described in the next sections.
-For a more comprehensive review, see Refs.~\cite{Clem17,Clem21}.
+For a more comprehensive review, see Refs.~\cite{Clem17,Clem21,Gal16}.